-If you are seeking an entry-level job, it is helpful to know which opportunities offer the greatest earning potential.
-While your income will likely increase throughout your career, starting with a high-paying job is an ideal place to begin.
-This article provides a comprehensive look at 15 entry-level jobs that pay well.
-For the most up-to-date salary information from Indeed, please click on the salary link for each job title below.
+If you're beginning in your career or making a change in fields, it's helpful to know which opportunities offer the greatest earning potential.
+While your income will likely increase throughout your career, starting with a good-paying job is an ideal place to begin.

 What does “entry level” mean?